 Why decide to move to South East Asia?
 Vietnam, Cambodia, Laos, or even Thailand: all these countries offer a variety in culture, lifestyle and allow expatriates to have a good life.
-Whatever the reasons that lead you to move abroad (personal or professional reasons),you should know that you will generally find a much richer and more diverse life there than in most foreign countries.
+Whatever the reasons that lead you to move abroad,you should know that you will generally find a much richer and more diverse life there than in most foreign countries.

 The cost of living and budget to live in Vietnam are issues that often arise.
-Many French people from abroad: travellers or expats want to know if with a salary of 1000€ they can live comfortably.
-When you count accommodation, outings and food, you keep a rather high purchasing power, but if you travel a lot, the extra activities will necessarily cost more money.
+Many French people from want to know if they can live comfortably on a salary of 1000€ a month.

 Many students also come to Vietnam for their first work experience (internship, volunteering, first job, university studies) and the budget question is crucial to know if they can live on a limited budget.
 Finding accommodation, accessing a tourist or work visa, paying your daily expenses all generate costs that you must keep in mind to successfully carry out your expatriation project.
 How much does your expatriation project in Saigon, Vietnam cost?
 We will cover this issue in detail with a table of the budget to be planned by expenditure centre.

 Living in Vietnam allows French people abroad to enjoy their purchasing power and to enjoy pleasures and a much richer way of life.

 On our website, we will discuss in detail the theme of life in Vietnam for a French-speaking expatriate who is going on holiday or working there, the money to be you need to prepare for accommodation, food, entertainment, and travel costs.
 All these things go into the monthly budget.
 A visitor should also keep in mind costs vary with the size and popularity of a city.

 Cost of Living and Budget to Live in Cambodia